Originate/guide/pull_requests.md

 In order to avoid situations like this, always remember that we review the code, not the other person.
 Criticism should be taken professionally and not personally.

 ## Workflow

 * Submit PR
 * Tag relevant parties (using GitHub’s `@username`)
+  * If your pull request contains changes to both frontend and backend code, tag someone from each team and tell them what to review.
 * Describe changes
 * Add comments about parts you need help with/are unsure about/etc.
+* Its your responsibility to get your code reviewed and submitted.
+If reviewers neglect you, bump the PR or send them a (friendly) reminder.
 * People review
 * Discuss/make changes per review
 * If people sign off/you get LGTM, then you can merge and delete the branch

-## Code Review Cheat Sheet

-If you are new to code reviews, you can use this cheat sheet to help give you a list of things to look for when reviewing someone's code.

-* Is every piece of code in the right place, i.e. model code in a model, controller logic in a controller, app-specific helper code in a helper, generic helper code in a library?
-* Do all classes have only one responsibility?
-* Do all methods do only one thing?
-* Are all classes/methods/variables named properly so that the code is self-describing?
-* Is everything as private as possible, i.e. no things public that don't need to be public?
-* Are too many things private?
-* There should be no law of demeter violations (providing whole objects to methods when all that's needed is the value of one attribute of them).
-* Is everything tested?
-Is each thing tested enough?
-Is it not over-tested?
-* Comments shouldn't describe what the method does (this is visible from looking at the code).
-* Are there any obvious performance-stupidities, like making a database query for each loop iteration, rather than using a more optimized query that loads all data at once?
-* Are there spacing/style issues like no empty line between methods, or too many empty lines?
-* There shouldn't be any commented-out code.
-* There should be no debug statements like `console.log("here")` etc.
-* There should be no TODO's, as this is often a crutch for being lazy.

-## Tips

-* Try to avoid tagging too many people in pull requests (in most cases 2 is the max).
-* If your pull request contains changes to both frontend and backend code, tag someone from each team and tell them what to review.
-* Try to keep pull requests small.
-Bigger pull requests are harder to review effectively, and often sit for longer.
-If you need help figuring out how to break up a pull request that became massive, see: [Refactoring Git Branches](http://blog.originate.com/blog/2014/04/19/refactoring_git_branches/).
-* Expect to get affirmations that the PR is ready to merge by your reviewers.
-Something like “LGTM” (looks good to me), “ship it”, a thumbsup GIF, or sheep icon (or any permutation of these).
-* The creator of the pull request merges!
-This is to maintain accountability.
-If reviewers are neglecting you, you can bump the PR or send them a message.
-* A good trick for making sure you’ve addressed most of the comments is to look at the pull request for a bunch of “username commented on an outdated diff” messages.
-These appear when changes are made to lines that a reviewer commented on.